 - Network sub groups that explore specific areas of British art and are led by regional network members across the UK

-The network focuses on British art from the sixteenth century to the present day with a broad remit, covering painting, sculpture, installations, graphic art, performance, photography, film etc. Seminar themes are drawn from current research activities, scholarly interests and future exhibition projects across the network and proposed by the network members themselves.
-Some events offer opportunities to showcase developmental projects from around the network while others address topics of broader public interest.
-By joining up curatorial and collection research across a wide range of visual arts organisations in the UK, the network fosters an environment where knowledge, skills and ideas, as well as programmes and collections, can be shared.
+The network focuses on British art from the sixteenth century to the present day with a broad remit, covering painting, sculpture, installations, graphic art, performance, photography, film, etc. Seminar themes are drawn from current research activities, scholarly interests and future exhibition projects proposed by the network members.
+Some events offer opportunities to showcase developmental projects while others address topics of broader public interest.
+By joining up curatorial and collection research across a wide range of members’ organisations in the UK, the network fosters an environment where knowledge, skills and ideas, as well as programmes and collections, can be shared.

 This project is supported using public funding by Arts Council England